Disney World Printable Packing List

 Swim Diapers and “Swimmies” for babies and toddlers

-In addition to ordering through Amazon, I would also, of course, suggest that you bring some food to have with you in the car or plane.
+In addition to placing an order through Prime Pantry, I would also, of course, suggest that you bring some food to have with you in the car or plane.

 What you pack depends, of course, on not only your personal food preferences, but how much you plan to eat the food at the parks and resorts.
 Here’s a list to at least get you going.

 I’ve taken Disney trips where I did laundry, and trips where I did not do laundry.
-The “no-laundry” option is better, although not always possible, especially if you have little kids.
+Not surprisingly, the “no-laundry” option is better.
+However, it’s not always possible, especially if you’re trip is a long one and you have little kids.